AI Cost Estimator

 Three tools dominate the AI-assisted development landscape this year, each with a fundamentally different approach to how they consume tokens — and therefore, a different cost profile.

 • Cursor — An AI-native IDE forked from VS Code.
 Integrates LLM capabilities directly into your editor with Tab completion, Chat, and Agent mode.
-Subscription ($20/month Pro) plus API costs for custom models.
+Subscription ($20/month Pro) plus API costs for your chosen model.

 • Claude Code — Anthropic's CLI agent that operates autonomously in your terminal.
 Reads your codebase, modifies files, runs commands, and iterates until tasks are complete.
 No subscription — you pay only for API tokens consumed.